Hammond95/HikingCV/README.md

 # HikingCV

-HikingCV is a python that aims to provide helpful utilites for every mountaineer.
+HikingCV is a python that aims to provide helpful utilities for every mountaineer.

 ## Features